My child needs a cochlear implant. Now what?

 - Hearing a greater range of speech and environmental sounds

 - Hearing and understanding speech more easily, with less effort

 - Possibly being able to hear and understand speech over the telephone

 - Greater confidence in school and in social aspects of life because of better hearing

 Most children bounce back quickly following a cochlear implant procedure.
 It generally takes two to four weeks for the ear to settle down.
 Then it’s time to head back to your audiologist and switch it on.
 The process involves the audiologist fitting the external speech processor and using a computer to map out the signal that will be picked up by your child.

 While your child will still have some limits on their hearing, particularly when surrounded by background noise, cochlear implants will have a significant impact on your child’s ability to hear.

 Following the implant, it’s important to try and make hearing and listening as interesting and fun as possible.
 Like any child with hearing loss, they will need the continued support of those around them to ensure they get used to this change and adjust accordingly.

 Encourage your child to make noises, ask them about what sounds they hear, talk them through various words and sounds as you make them.
 Try to make the process as interactive and fun as possible so that they can approach hearing and communication in a positive way.

-Australian Hearing is funded by the Commonwealth government to provide repair services, replacements parts and batteries for eligible cochlear implant users.
+Hearing Australia receives funding from the Commonwealth government to provide repair services, replacements parts and batteries for eligible cochlear implant users.
 Click for more information about cochlear implants.